Social Media: Are You a Maven or Wallflower?

 The Four Engagement Profiles of Social Media Brands

-- Butterflies: These brands are engaged in seven or more channels but have lower than average engagement scores.
-Butterflies like American Express and Hyundai have initiatives in many different channels, but tend to spread themselves too thin, investing in a few channels while letting others languish.
-Their ambition is to be a Maven and they may get there – but they still struggle with getting the full buy-in from their organizations to embrace the full multi-way conversation that deep engagement entails.
+- Butterflies: These brands are engaged in seven or more channels but have lower-than-average engagement scores.
+Butterflies like American Express and Hyundai have initiatives in many different channels but tend to spread themselves too thin, investing in a few channels while letting others languish.
+Their ambition is to be a Maven and they may get there, but they still struggle with getting the full buy-in from their organizations to embrace the full multi-way conversation that deep engagement entails.
+If you think you’re in this category, consider scaling back the social platforms your business is active in so you can be really good at a few of them; then scale up again when you’re ready.

-- Selectives: These brands are engaged in six or fewer channels and have higher than average engagement scores.
+- Selectives: These brands are engaged in six or fewer channels and have higher-than-average engagement scores.
 Selectives like H&M and Philips have a very strong presence in just a few channels where they focus on engaging customers deeply when and where it matters most.
-The social media initiatives at these brands tend to be lightly staffed – if they are at all – meaning that by default, they have to focus their efforts.
-These are beachheads, started by an impassioned evangelist with a shoestring budget
+The social media initiatives at these brands tend to be lightly staffed (if they are at all), meaning, by default, they have to focus their efforts on just a few platforms and types of content.

 - Wallflowers: These brands are engaged in six or fewer channels and have below-average engagement scores.
-Wallflowers like McDonalds and BP are slow to or are just getting started, dipping their toes into social media waters.
+Wallflowers like McDonalds and BP are slow to, or are just getting started on, dipping their toes into social media waters.
 They are still trying to figure out social media by testing just a few channels.
 They are also cautious about the risks, uncertain about the benefits, and therefore engage only lightly in the channels where they are present.

 Not Just For-Profit